 Overall, it’s not a bad film, for the most part.
 It’s just nothing particularly special.
 It’s pretty much a retread of the previous film, Michael stalking his young niece, and killing anyone who gets in his way.
 But despite the addition of the psychic connection, and the attempt at mystery with the tattoo, it just feels like a standard slasher movie.
 There aren’t even any memorable kills in it.

-When Dr. Loomis arrives he finds all the Sheriffs laying dead, and Micheal’s cell is empty, with a large hole in the wall.
-I remember being confused by that ending, and figuring that they must have some pretty big storyline planned for the sequel to explain this.
+When Dr. Loomis arrives he finds all the Sheriffs laying dead, and Michael’s cell is empty, with a large hole in the wall.
+I remember being confused by that ending, and figuring that they must have some pretty big storyline planned for the sequel to explain all of this.

 Halloween 5 is not the worst of the series, but it is far from the best.